sivateja09/ControlTower/README.md

 # Go Command Broadcaster

-A simple Go tool that lets a server broadcast shell/command-line instructions to multiple connected clients.
+A simple Go tool that lets a server broadcast shell/command-line instructions to multiple connected clients on windows.

 ## Features
 - Server can send commands to all connected clients
 - Clients execute commands and return output
-- Works on Windows, Linux, and macOS

 ## Usage